blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 11. Hine's Hardbacks are for hire in the Cauldberry Inn.
 12. (F)Demons are harmed by pure iron.
 13. (F)The captain of the Guard is an omarian spy.
-14. (F)"Dah Bor Viak" is abyssal for "I am a friend"
+14. (F)"Dah Bor Viak" is abyssal for "I am a friend".
+Saying it calms demons.
 15. Privateers are selling stolen goods to Omaria.
 16. There are secret outcasts in town hiding from the inquisitor.
 17. (F)Guards will sell contraband discreetly.